Describe a time when the electricity suddenly went off: IELTS Speaking Cue Card

 Follow up questions

-How did you feel during the power outage?
+How do you usually feel during a power outage?

-What activities did you enjoy during the blackout?
+What activities do you enjoy doing when the power is out?

 Band 7